101 Best New Home Gifts for Young Adults

 Shop now at Amazon From Amazon

-Look like a professional chef with the Vitamix A2500 Ascent Series Smart Blend.
+Anyone can look like a professional chef with the Vitamix A2500 Ascent Series Smart Blend.
 However, it’s actually doing all of the work.
-The blender can heat (yes, you can heat soup!), chop, grind, blend, and emulsify.
+The blender can heat (yes, you can heat soup, but I haven’t tested that function yet on the sample I received), chop, grind, blend, and emulsify.
 The possibilities are endless, ranging from making frozen desserts to grinding nuts and coffee beans to kneading bread and pizza dough.

 The smart blender has laser-cut, hardened stain-steel blades, a cool-running motor, and uses self-detect technology.
 The motor base can actually sense the container size and automatically adjust the three program settings (for smoothies, frozen desserts, and hot soups) and maximum blending times to maintain accuracy.
 You also have the option to blend manually and set the speed, pulse, and timer as desired.